 “We have these big hearts, and we want to do everything to make it a better environment than anywhere else.
 Then we realize somewhere along the path that we are not running the kind of business that’s going to give us the kind of financial return to be sustainable.
 That’s when you have to pivot, to draw lines, and really look at your numbers.
 Luckily we have never gone so far in one direction that we have had to reel it back in, do any pay cuts of any sort, but we have learned lessons in other areas,” Kati states.

-She continues, “I think if you’re going to start a salon business and you are and it for reasons of the heart, which most of us are, you still have to find a business coach and mentor who can help you understand what it means to run a business.
+She continues, “I think if you’re going to start a salon business, and you are and it for reasons of the heart, which most of us are, you still have to find a business coach and mentor who can help you understand what it means to run a business.
 Your business should be an enterprise that works without you.
-If you weren’t providing financially for your salon at any capacity or even helping in any area, would it be able to run without you present?
+If you weren’t providing financially for your salon in any capacity or even helping in any area, would it be able to run without you present?
 And if so, for how many days, weeks, months, or years?
 That’s a tough thing for any service industry to accomplish.
 Especially when it’s so personalized, like a hair salon.
 The closer you are to creating a stable business model, including the financial side, the more sustainable your company will be, and your ability to do more for your team.”

 Kati’s top three tips for salon owners:

-- Get a coach and a mentor to help you figure out business and make sure what you’re doing is sustainable
+- Get a coach and a mentor to help you figure out your business and make sure what you’re doing is sustainable

 - Know your numbers